Casting automotive parts

 6-51 Vertical mold head group tree scheme

-(3) The investment casting automotive parts Shrinkage analysis
+(3) The investment casting automotive casting parts Shrinkage analysis

 Originally, it was believed that the complexity of the component was average.
 After the first pouring, a re analysis of the casting structure was conducted, and it was believed that the overall structure of the component was a thin-walled component.
 However, there is a flange shaped protrusion in the middle of the threaded cover, which has three stepped plane hierarchical structures.